-- A. In-Service: Long term substitute teachers may be required to participate in new teacher orientation or teacher in-service day programs in the schools.
-Long term substitute teachers shall be paid at their applicable rate for in-service participation if the employer requires them to attend.
-The principal may, in his/her discretion, determine and notify the long-term substitute that he/she is not required to attend any in-service day(s) and will not be paid for that day. - B. Mileage: Long term substitute teachers assigned and working for the District on the same day at more than one school or work location, shall be reimbursed mileage at the rate set forth in the Handbook for use of their personal automobile in traveling from one District work site to another. - C. Duty Free Lunch: All full day substitute teachers shall be provided with a daily duty-free lunch period of at least thirty (30) continuous minutes. - D. In-service/Orientation: The District may provide an orientation at the beginning of each school year.
+- A. In-Service: Long-term substitutesteachers may be required to participate in new teacher staff orientation or teacher in-service day programs in the schools.
+Long-term substitutes teachers shall be paid at their applicable rate for in-service participation if the employer requires them to attend.
+The principal may, in his/her discretion, determine and notify the long-term substitute that he/she is not required to attend any in-service day(s) and will not be paid for that day. - B. Mileage: Long-term substitutes-teachers assigned and working for the District on the same day at more than one school or work location, shall be reimbursed mileage at the rate set forth in the Handbook for use of their personal automobile in traveling from one District work site to another. - C. Duty Free Lunch: All full day substitutes teachers shall be provided with a daily duty-free lunch period of at least thirty (30) continuous minutes. - D. In-service/Orientation: The District may provide an orientation at the beginning of each school year.
 Attendance at the in-service will be voluntary.
-Substitute teachers attending the in-service will not be compensated for their attendance. - E. Online Services: Long-term substitutes will be provided district email accounts and network access.
+Substitutes-teachers attending the in-service will not be compensated for their attendance. - E. Online Services: Long-term substitutes will be provided dDistrict email accounts and network access.

-2.07 Substitute Teacher Pay Schedule

-Regular Pay Scale:
+2.07 Substitute Teacher Professional Staff Pay Schedule Regular Pay Scale: